iluwatar/java-design-patterns/separated-interface/README.md

 In plain words

 > Defines a client interface separate from its implementation to allow for flexible and interchangeable components.

-A client code may abstract some specific functionality to an interface, and define the definition of the interface as an SPI ([Service Programming Interface](https://en.wikipedia.org/wiki/Service_provider_interface) is an API intended and open to be implemented or extended by a third party).
-Another package may implement this interface definition with a concrete logic, which will be injected into the client code at runtime (with a third class, injecting the implementation in the client) or at compile time (using Plugin pattern with some configurable file).

 **Programmatic Example**